Admiral Sportswear: 1970s: Leeds and England

-Other clubs
+1970s: Other clubs

 Admiral signed up other big clubs alongside Leeds United, such as Manchester United, Coventry City, Portsmouth, Tottenham Hotspur, Southampton, and West Ham.
 It also developed outside England, signing sides Aberdeen, Dundee and Motherwell in Scotland, Yugoslavian club Red Star Belgrade, Bundesliga outfit Eintracht Frankfurt, the Italian clubs Bologna and Monza, the Swiss club Servette, Swedish club Malmö, and the Indian club Kerala Blasters, in addition to the national teams of Belgium, Saudi Arabia and Wales.
 Admiral also produced kits for many of the NASL teams during the late 1970s and early 1980s, and had a replica licensing deal with some clubs, and for two seasons produced the uniforms for every team in the MISL.

 1980s: Decline and rebirth

 Admiral began the decade with the launch of a new England kit in 1980, the first new kit in nearly 6 years.
 This kit was first worn in a 3–1 win over Argentina at Wembley Stadium on 13 May, and lasted until 1983.
 However, the 1980s marked a period of decline for the Admiral brand, as it began to lose the contracts with the major clubs to domestic rival Umbro and new international entrant Adidas.

 Even though Admiral still held the England kit contract, one of the most valuable in the world, the company was declared bankrupt in 1982.
 The brand reappeared on the market for the 1983–84 season producing the same double pinstripe design for both Leicester City and Notts County.
 Towards the end of the 1980s Bradford City, Cardiff City, Crystal Palace, Hull City, Swansea City and Wrexham were added to the Admiral roster.
-It was also the first ever kit maker of Inverness Caledonian Thistle.